sandeepchin/SocialMediaAndVaping/README.md

 - Draw conclusions from the model
 - Calculate test statistic

+Conclusions:
-Coefficient of correlation shows a strong positive correlation between social media usage and vaping.
+- Coefficient of correlation shows a strong positive correlation between social media usage and vaping.

-Conclusions on the model:
-Ho (null hypothesis) : Social media has no influence on Vaping Ha (alternative hypothesis): Social media has influence on Vaping
+Ho (null hypothesis) : Social media has no influence on Vaping <br>
+Ha (alternative hypothesis): Social media has influence on Vaping <br>

-t statistic > talpha/2 therefore we reject Ho Therefore, social media has influence over vaping.
+- t statistic > talpha/2 therefore we reject Ho
+- Therefore, social media has influence over vaping.